logo elektroda

 Level 7

-I already have the code written and it counts the pulses, but I don't know how to connect it with the counter so it reads the pulses from the counter
+I already have the code written and it counts the pulses, but I don't know how to connect this to the meter so that it reads the pulses from the meter

 • ADVERTISEMENT